Photon-HDF5/photon-hdf5/docs/new_measurement_specs.rst

 equal, the detection channels are names `split_chX` (see :ref:`beam_split_ch`).

-If possible, new measurent_specs should follow naming conventions of other official measurement_specs.
+If possible, new measurement_specs should follow naming conventions of other official measurement_specs.

 For any question please use the